Swordy-Lab/Python_DB_Connector/README.md

 db.create_table(table_name, table_content)
 ```

 >This will create the table "cars_table" with the information contained in "test_content".
-In addition, a primary key field with the name "ID" will be created too.
+In addition, a primary key field with the name "id" will be created too.
 Currently this field is hard coded with a GUID field.
 In the near future, however, it will be possible to declare your own primary key field.

 ### *class* database.check_db_entry